natashamcintyre/bookmeup/readme.md

   `$ npx eslint .`

 ## How to use?
+Either visit the [live site](https://book-me-up.herokuapp.com/) or, to use locally:

 The frontend and backend run independently on separate servers.

 To use Book Me Up, start the backend server (instructions [here](https://github.com/natashamcintyre/bookmeup-api#how-to-use)) then, in a new terminal: